Councillor code of conduct

 - councillors treat people in a reasonable, just, respectful and non-discriminatory way

-- councillors’ conduct does not reflect adversely on the reputation of the Council.
+- councillors conduct does not reflect adversely on the reputation of the Council.

 The code of conduct for councillors is backed by tougher penalties for those who breach the code.
 This includes corrupt conduct, misconduct, inappropriate conduct and unsuitable meeting conduct.

-All councillors must declare that they will abide by the code of conduct when they are elected and the code applies to all councils.
+All councillors must declare they will abide by the code of conduct when they are elected and the code applies to all councils.

 Complaints about councillor conduct